Potty parity: Gender-neutral toilets

 Gender-neutral toilets are common in some contexts, including on aircraft, on trains or buses, portable toilets, and accessible toilets.
 In parts of Europe they are also common in buildings.
 In the United States, they began to appear in the 2000s on university campuses and in some upmarket restaurants.
+Studies conducted by the University of Toronto's Rotman School of Management and by Ghent University have concluded that properly designed unisex restrooms can reduce waiting times for women.

 In 2013, the state of California passed bill 1266 ("The School Success and Opportunity Act") requiring provision of facilities consistent with a pupil's gender identity.